colonelwatch/nonceMiner/README.md

   -u    Username for mining
   -w    Identifier for mining
-  -n    Program name for mining (overrides default name) -t    Number of threads
-  -l    Hashrate limit per-thread, applies to CPU threads only (MH/s) -g    Spawn an OpenCL thread for each GPU detected
+  -n    Program name for mining (overrides default name) -t    Number of threads (zero threads only allowed with -g) -l    Hashrate limit per-thread, applies to CPU threads only (MH/s) -g    Enable OpenCL hashing
+  -s    Select OpenCL devices with a comma separated list
 ```

+The only two mandatory arguments are `-u` and `-o`, where the node URL is available from https://server.duinocoin.com/getPool.

 Please note that the xxhash mode is additionally up to five times faster, but the server imposes a per-thread hashrate limit of 0.9 MH/s.
 Exceeding this limit will cause shares to be rejected.

 ## Compiling
 I compiled this before in Windows 10 and WSL2 (Ubuntu 20.04 LTS), so results outside these environments may vary.

-Prerequisites: `gcc` (MinGW on Windows), `libssl-dev` (at least a development OpenSSL binary in Windows, I used the [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) copy, *not the "light" binary*), `libOpenCL` from your GPU drivers (applies to both Linux and Windows)
+Prerequisites: `gcc` (MinGW on Windows), `libssl-dev` (at least the development OpenSSL **1.1** binary in Windows, I used the [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) copy, *not the "light" binary*), `libOpenCL` from your GPU drivers (applies to both Linux and Windows)

 1) Call `make nonceMiner` in the repo directory
   * To compile without OpenCL, call `make nonceMiner CFLAGS='-O3 -Wall -D NO_OPENCL'` in the repo directory